Read in: IT 🇮🇹 EN 🇺🇸

 To continue the experiments, I reassembled the SD card reader and also a modern Epyx Fastload interface, which is compatible with the emulator.
 This is because the Action Replay fastload is not compatible with the emulator, but only with the floppy disc drive 1541.
 I had already done a test and, with the Action Replay fastload, the SD card is read at standard speed.

-With the modern Epyx Fastload, it is possible to quickly load, from the SD card, the game we saved earlier, indicating address 9, where the emulator is located.
+With modern Epyx Fastload, it is possible to quickly load from the SD Card, the game that we saved before, indicating address 9, where the emulator is located.

 The reading speed is impressive compared to the datassette!
 Charging takes only 6 seconds.